yum upgrades for production use, this is the repository for you.

 We have already outlined the VPS and what is it?" href="https://www.getpagespeed.com/hosting-plans/why-use-vps-and-what-is-it">benefits of VPS over shared hosting plan.
-But there are options while choosing the right VPS.
+But there are options when choosing the right VPS.
 How to make the right choices?

 Let’s check the most important parameters.